olefjaerestad/hmr/README.md

 # hmr
 Hot Module Reloading server and client side scripts.

+HMR for:
+- CSS
+- Images

+Automatic full refresh for:
+- JS

 ## How to use
 Create a hmr-server.js and add the following.
 Feel free to tweak the `Server` parameters as you see fit: